lierdakil/pandoc-crossref/README.md

 References to subfigures will be rendered as `figureNumber (subfigureNumber)`, e.g., in this particular example, `[@fig:figureRefA]` will produce `fig. 1 (a)`.

+You can add `nocaption` class to an image to suppress subfigure caption altogether.
+Note that it will still be counted.

 ### Equation labels

 ```markdown